 No more worries about draining the battery.
 No more time wasted booting up the iPad again when you're in a rush.
 The automatic wake/sleep feature takes care of all that for you.

 2. Stand feature

 A second smart feature is the ability to fold the iPad cover into a stand.
-There are two heights available—one for using the keyboard and one for viewing the iPad (which comes in handy for watching movies or viewing recipes while you're cooking).

 With the upgraded design of the iPhone 5, rumor has it that consumers no longer need to buy a protective case for the iPhone 5.
 Reviewers like Cult of Mac's John Brownlee are at the forefront of these claims.
 But are the rumors true?